bguplp/Armadillo2-Docker/README.md

 ![alt text](https://github.com/bguplp/Armadillo2-Docker/blob/main/images/cuda_version.png)

-We would like to use 11.0.* now let's updates the FROM image by changing line 9 from `FROM nvidia/cudagl:11.2.2-base-ubuntu16.04` to `FROM nvidia/cudagl:11.0.3-base-ubuntu16.04`
+Already done in docker file: We would like to use 11.0.* now let's updates the FROM image by changing line 9 from `FROM nvidia/cudagl:11.2.2-base-ubuntu16.04` to `FROM nvidia/cudagl:11.0.3-base-ubuntu16.04`

 You may find your specific version [here](https://hub.docker.com/r/nvidia/cudagl/tags).
 Tested with 11.0.3-base-ubuntu16.04 (DRS: testing with 11.0.3-base-ubuntu16.04)